Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Validation and Experimental Analysis

 \subsection{Experiments on Faces in the Wild}

-After evaluating MUSIC on synthetic data and handwritten digits, we now examine its behavior on a high–dimensional, real–world visual manifold.
-We use a ``Faces in the Wild'' dataset \citep{huang2008labeled}, encode each image into a 512–dimensional latent vector via a pretrained autoencoder, and apply PCA whitening.
-A $32\times32$ SOM trained on these latent codes organizes faces according to broad semantic attributes—gender, skin tone, hairstyle, facial structure, and illumination—yielding a rich topological landscape suitable for controlled semantic explorations.
+We use a ``Faces in the Wild'' dataset \citep{huang2008labeled}, encode each image into a 512--dimensional latent vector via a pretrained autoencoder, and apply PCA whitening.
+A $32\times32$ SOM trained on these latent codes organizes faces according to broad semantic attributes---gender, skin tone, hairstyle, facial structure, and illumination---yielding a rich topological landscape suitable for controlled semantic explorations.

-To illustrate the semantic benefits of geometry-aware inversion, we perform a free-evolution experiment starting from the same reference face.
+\paragraph{Free evolution.} To illustrate the semantic benefits of geometry-aware inversion, we perform a free-evolution experiment starting from the same reference face.
 At each step, we randomly select a SOM prototype and impose a random perturbation of its squared distance.
 In the \emph{MUSIC} condition, the update direction is obtained via our manifold-consistent inversion (preserving a small set of distances while driving the selected one), and the latent step is normalized to a fixed magnitude.
 In the \emph{no-constraints} baseline, the latent update is instead taken along the purely radial direction of that prototype, without any geometric preservation.

 Although both trajectories have identical step lengths in latent space, their qualitative behaviour differs drastically.
-The unconstrained trajectory rapidly drifts into implausible regions of latent space, yielding distorted faces.
-In contrast, the MUSIC trajectory evolves smoothly and remains on the face manifold, exhibiting coherent semantic transformations such as changes in expression, illumination, or local attributes without collapsing into artifacts.
-Figure~\ref{fig:free_evolution_faces} shows a representative example.
-This identity preservation is a distinctive advantage of MUSIC compared to unconstrained latent interpolations or direct attribute–transfer methods.
+The unconstrained trajectory rapidly drifts into implausible regions, yielding distorted faces.
+In contrast, the MUSIC trajectory evolves smoothly and remains on the face manifold, exhibiting coherent semantic transformations without collapsing into artifacts (Fig.~\ref{fig:free_evolution_faces}).
 For a more detailed description of this experiment, refer to Supplementary Section~\ref{supp:S6}.